SMC-AAU-CPH/smc-cph.github.io/_posts/2021-11-27-arvidf-mixing-in-python.md

 # **The Program**

-Segmenting and rejoining segments of audio has somehow become the bread and butter of the MCT program, so the assignment required us to do this.
+Segmenting and rejoining segments of audio has somehow become the bread and butter of the SMC program, so the assignment required us to do this.
 But this was also going to enable us to apply different processing on each segment of any track, which turned out to be an interesting option in the end result.

 The basic thing needed whenever things are sliced up and pasted back together are some short overlap and fading functions, in order to avoid clicks and artifacts in the sound.
 Our approach to achieve this was the following: